DanB91/Zig-Playdate-Template/README.md

     - While it works very well due to its interoperability with C, Zig is not officially supported on the Playdate.
 If you are having any issues, feel free to open a bug report here.

 - Be Mindful Of The Stack
     - You only get 10KB of stack space.
 That's it.
 I have not tested much of Zig's std on the Playdate, but std was not designed for a stack this small.
-See how far you can get, but you might want to write a lightweight "toolbox" library and lean on arena or heap allocated objects, like I did for UPWARD.  `std.fmt.bufPrintZ` works well, though!.
+See how far you can get, but you might want to write a lightweight "toolbox" library, like I did for UPWARD.  `std.fmt.bufPrintZ` works well, though!.